Dynamic Correlation as an Incentive Device: Optimal mediation

+\cref{thm:main} establishes dynamic correlation as a distinct incentive device.
+It shows that optimal mediation yields a nonstationary correlated information structure: the firm uses private communication in early periods to create asymmetric information about future continuations, interspersed with periods of effectively public communication, and eventually relies only on public communication to induce PPE continuations.
+This provides a rationale for the empirical pattern that continuations are initially ``personalized to the worker,'' in the sense that communication is private at some history in these continuations, and eventually become ``standardized,'' in the sense that communication is effectively public at all histories in these continuations, as described in the Introduction.
+All variables in \cref{thm:main}, except $\bar \gb$, admit closed-form expressions reported in the proof.

-\cref{prop:main} shows that the firm optimally engages in private communication with the worker and the clients early on to create asymmetric information about future continuations and it eventually switches to public communication to induce PPE continuations.
-It first states that under optimal mediation, the worker begins with a high utility $U \in [U^R, \bar U]$.
-Part 1 then states that except at $U=U^R$, this high-utility region is where the firm secretly randomizes between two continuations: (i) recommending acceptance and shirking and then keeping the worker's utility at $U$ and (ii) recommending acceptance and effort and then giving the worker his maximum PCE utility $\bar U$ less the minimal penalty $x_\gd$ needed to enforce effort after a bad output.
-This randomization is secret in that the worker, not the clients, learns which continuation is realized upon observing the current client's acceptance and whether he is currently recommended to exert effort or to shirk.
+Specifically, part 0 states that the worker begins with a high utility $U \in [U^R, \bar U]$.
+Part 1 states that except at $U=U^R$, this high-utility region is where the firm randomizes between two continuations: (i) recommending acceptance and shirking and then keeping the worker's utility at $U$ and (ii) recommending acceptance and effort and then giving the worker his maximum PCE utility $\bar U$ less the minimal penalty $x_\gd$ needed to enforce effort after a bad output.
+This randomization is secret in the sense that the worker, not the clients, learns which continuation is realized.
+The worker learns this realization because, on path, he infers the firm's history and in turn his utility through observing the clients' obedient actions, the messages he received, and the past outputs.
+The probability of the first continuation is at least the Stackelberg probability so that the client is willing to obey the recommendation to accept.
 Part 1 also states that $\bar U - x_\gd < U^R$, so a single punishment pushes the worker's utility out of the high-utility region into either the intermediate-utility region $(U^I, U^R)$ or the low-utility region $[0, U^I]$ depending on the size of $x_\gd$.
-Outside the high-utility region, or at utility $U^R$, the firm demands effort.